rsennrich/clevertagger/README.md

 TRAINING INSTRUCTIONS
 ---------------------

-You need a training text in the format illustrated by `sample_training_file.txt`, i.e. one word per line, token and tag separated by spaces/tab; empty lines for sentence boundaries.
+A new CRF model can be trained with a training text in the format illustrated by `sample_training_file.txt`, i.e. one word per line, token and tag separated by spaces/tab; empty lines for sentence boundaries.

 Then, execute the following two commands.